D2R Events

 Whether you are a parent, educator, grandparent, school administrator, healthcare provider, nonprofit professional, business or community leader, you have a stake in our future, and the role social media and EdTech will play.

-Join us for a conversation with ANDY LIDDELL, founding attorney of the EdTech Law Center, on how the recent Meta and YouTube verdicts are reshaping responsibility for school districts and other organizations.
+ANDY LIDDELL, founding attorney of the EdTech Law Center, on how the recent Meta and YouTube verdicts are reshaping responsibility for school districts and other organizations.

 Community Conversations